hsachinraj/Azurelabs/README.md

-## Deploying Asp.Net application to Azure App service using Visual Studio Team Services
+## Deploying Asp.Net application to Azure App Service using VSTS

 In this lab we are going to discuss about **Deploying Asp.Net application to Azure App service using Visual Studio Team Services**.